Ideas and Impact

 Fishing on Diamond Lake

-Description The FDLWF works with the WA Dept. of Fish and Wildlife to maintain a fish pen, which is housed at Finch Waterfront in Boy Scout Bay.
-In 2020, approximately 14,930 rainbow triploid trout were placed in the fish pen for release in spring 2021.
-Thank you to Donny Endicott and all fish feeders for feeding the fish throughout the winter!goes here
+The FDLWF works with the WA Dept. of Fish and Wildlife to maintain a fish pen, which is housed at Finch Waterfront in Boy Scout Bay.
+Each fall approximately 15,000 rainbow triploid trout placed in the fish pen for release in the spring.
+These trout are necessary to keep the lake’s ecosystem balanced while still being a great place to fish!
+Thank you to Barbara Cruz and all fish feeders for taking care of the fish throughout the winter!